1cup (250 milliliters)whole milkwarmed to 110°F (43°C)

 Knead the dough on second speed (or with your hands) for 2 minutes.
-Gradually add the remaining cup-cup and a half of bread flour as needed.
+Gradually add the remaining cup to 1 1/2 cups of bread flour as needed.
 Humidity will determine if you use all, some, or more than the remaining quantity of flour.
 If the dough is super-sticky, you need to add more flour.
 If you are kneading the dough in the mixer, pay attention to how it is behaving at the bottom of the bowl.
 A dough that is too wet will cling to the bottom of the bowl instead of wrapping itself around the dough hook.
 If yours is doing that, add more flour.
 On the other hand, if the dough looks dry or really stiff, sprinkle a tablespoon of water in there to moisten it.
 It's better to add too little flour than to overdo it and try to bring it back, so be conservative.
 Knead the dough for a total of 10 minutes.
 When finished, the dough will feel supple, soft, and feel like it wants to stick to your hands but won't when you release it.

 Allow the Dough to Rise

 Once the dough is mixed, remove it from the bowl.
 Grease the bowl using the butter wrappers you saved earlier.
 Return the dough to the bowl and flip it over.
 This step oils the surface of the dough and helps prevent skin from forming on its surface.Cover the bowl with a clean towel and allow the dough to rise in a warm, draft-free area of your kitchen for 1 hour.

 After the dough has doubled in size, punch down the dough.
 To retard the dough (see details in post), cover the bowl with plastic wrap and place the bowl in the refrigerator.
 Chill the dough for 3 hours or overnight to make it firm, and therefore easier, to handle.